AN-06/Portfolio-Website/README.md

 # My Portfolio Website

 ## 📌 Objective
 This project is a **professional portfolio website** designed to showcase my skills, projects, and contact information.
-It serves as an online resume and highlights my technical and non-technical expertise.
+It serves as an online resume and highlights my technical expertise

 ## ✨ Features
 - **About Section:** A brief introduction about myself.